j5bot/proton-pack-wiring/12V Power Assembly.md

 1. For both DC ports, mount the DC barrel jack / port where desired, and then connect to M connector (part #5), using butt connectors (label the wires PWR1 and PWR2)

+## Connecting Sub-Assemblies

+1. Connect one F IN connector on BCC1 to the M IN connector on the switch assembly
+2. Connect one F OUT connector on BCC2 to the M OUT connector on the switch assembly
+3. Connect PWR1 (CHARGE - charge jack) M connector to F IN connector on BCC1
+4. Connect PWR2 (2ND - secondary battery port) M connector to F OUT connector on BCC2